Air support video belongs on the command wall. Not just in the aircraft

 The relay problem

 When air support video only reaches command through verbal relay, you lose the thing that made it valuable: directness.
 What command acts on is a description of the feed, a few seconds old, filtered through someone else’s read of the scene.
+The same relay problem affects any drone feed that's stuck with the pilot.

 Air support as one feed among many